eitanwaxman/pdf-generator/SUPABASE_SETUP_GUIDE.md

-# Supabase Setup Guide for PDF Generator
+# Supabase Setup Guide for Docuskribe

 This guide walks you through setting up Supabase for user authentication and API key management.